§2843. Permits for final disposition of dead human bodies

 Permit for burial.

-The funeral director or authorized person present at the burial or crematory in this State shall endorse or electronically affirm, and provide the date the body was or cremated remains were disposed of on, each such permit with which that person is presented, and return it to the State Registrar of Vital Statistics or to the clerk of the municipality in which the burying ground or crematory is located within 7 days after the date of disposition.
-The funeral director or authorized person shall present a copy of each permit, after endorsement or electronic affirmation, to the State Registrar of Vital Statistics to be filed in the electronic death registration system authorized pursuant to section 2847.
-The State Registrar of Vital Statistics shall adopt rules to implement this subsection.
-Rules adopted pursuant to this subsection are routine technical rules as defined in Title 5, chapter 375, subchapter 2‑A.
+The person in charge of each burying ground, crematory or natural organic reduction facility in this State shall endorse, and provide the date the body was disposed of on, each such permit with which that person is presented and return it to the State Registrar of Vital Statistics or to the clerk of the municipality in which such burying ground, crematory or facility is located within 7 days after the date of disposition.
+If there is no person in charge of the burying ground, an official of the municipality in which the burying ground is located shall endorse, and provide the date the body was disposed of on, each such permit and present it to the State Registrar of Vital Statistics or the clerk of the municipality.
+The funeral director or authorized person shall present a copy of each permit, after endorsement, to the State Registrar of Vital Statistics or the clerk of the municipality where death occurred and to the clerk who issued the permit.

 3-A.